-- Following all safety policies and procedures for the use of tools, equipment and working environments. - Using all personal protective equipment (PPE) as required for the work. - Following all safety laws and company standards regarding safe work practices. - Actively participating in our safety training programs and applying the knowledge gained through training both on and off the job.

-- Taking shortcuts without consideration for safety procedures and precautions. - Being distracted by personal issues and letting safety slip. - Not addressing or reporting a hazard or incident (e.g., "I don't have to clean up that spill; someone else will take care of it").
+What's in bounds?
+What's out of bounds?
+Following all safety policies and procedures for the use of tools, equipment and working environments.
+Using all personal protective equipment (PPE) as required for the work.
+Following all safety laws and company standards regarding safe work practices.
+Actively participating in our safety training programs and applying the knowledge gained through training both on and off the job.
+Taking shortcuts without consideration for safety procedures and precautions.
+Being distracted by personal issues and letting safety slip.
+Not addressing or reporting a hazard or incident (e.g., "I don't have to clean up that spill; someone else will take care of it."